 As legal counsel to various school districts, our attorneys have provided advice regarding employee layoffs, discipline, and discharge.
 Our attorneys are coalition-builders because we work with all parties involved to ensure that a fair consensus is reached during such circumstances.
 As special counsel to school districts, we have experience guiding elected boards on high-level employee negotiations, evaluations and terminations

-Our proposed team is well versed in the California Public Contracts Code and the Education Code.
+Our team is well versed in the California Public Contracts Code and the Education Code.
 We have experience handling an array of contract issues, including bidding obligations, risk management, releases, indemnity provisions, and insurance requirements.
-Our transactions practice includes advising on professional services and the full range of procurement related issues.
-Ms. Medina has provided contracts training for school business officials in Santa Clara County.
+Our transactions practice includes advising on professional services and the full range of procurement related issues and contracts training for school business officials.

 We have guided boards of education through specific Education Code procedures related to the sale of surplus property.
 Our aim is to provide advice that is clear and concise so clients feel informed in their decisions on how to address complex matters.

 Leal ▪ Trejo understands the growing concerns of many school districts about ensuring compliance, limiting legal liability, and being able to stay current with the many changes in the law.
 To cope with the many issues school districts encounter, Leal ▪ Trejo believes that school districts must be prepared to take fundamental steps to effect change.
 By shifting the approach to the delivery of Special Education services, school districts can achieve cost savings in the area of compliance.
 These savings can then be reallocated where they are needed most – student services.

 Special Education Review: Taking our Children on a New Path: